James Rivington: Role in Culper Spy Ring

 Rivington, who opened a drug shop, would have been the last New Yorker suspected of playing the part of a spy for the Continentals, but he furnished General George Washington with important information.
 Rivington's silent partner in the coffeehouse was Robert Townsend, alias "Samuel Culper, Jr.," one of the principal agents of the American Culper Spy Ring.
 Rivington was recruited by Townsend in late summer 1779 and was given the code name "726."
-Rivington's communications were written on book cover boards so that no one would see them since they were bound in the covers of books, and he conveyed to the American camp by agents who were ignorant of their service.
+Rivington's communications were written on book cover boards so that no one would see them since they were bound in the covers of books, and were conveyed to the American camp by agents who were ignorant of their service.

 The date of Rivington's secret change of heart is disputed, but when New York was evacuated in November 1783, Rivington remained in the city, much to the general surprise and anger of New Yorkers, who believed that "those who have been enriching themselves under the... government of George III shall never live peacably in New York."
 Removing the royal arms from his masthead, he changed the name of his business to Rivington's New York Gazette and Universal Advertiser.
 However, his business rapidly declined, and he was beaten up by the Sons of Liberty.
 His paper ceased to exist at the end of 1783, and he passed the remainder of his life in comparative poverty.